Menu

 Trail Description

 This property features a 2.5 mile loop trail, with numerous spurs.
 There is a parking area and trailhead on Main Street (Route 18) in Weymouth, north of Park Avenue and just south of Hunter Terrace.
-Or look for trailhead behind Weymouth High School, across the way from the huge rocky outcropping with the American flag painted on it.
+Or look for the trailhead behind Weymouth High School, across from the large rocky outcropping with the American flag painted on it.
 Additional access for pedestrians on Mediterranean Drive, Tall Oaks Drive, and Burkill Street (via the Arbor Hill Conservation Area).

 All of these entrance points use a spur trail, blazed in blue, to connect to the loop trail, which is blazed in yellow.
 All trails are well marked.
 You can follow the yellow loop all the way around the 2.5 mile circuit.
 The blue-blazed spur trails are absolutely worth exploring too.
-This is a captivating, varied property with some moderately challenging sections (occasionally steep and/or rocky) and plenty to see, including rock outcroppings, bubbling streams, groves of beech and pine, and numerous glacial erratic boulders.
+This is a captivating, varied property with some occasionally steep and/or rocky sections and plenty to see, including rock outcroppings, bubbling streams, groves of beech and pine, and numerous glacial erratic boulders.

 Habitats and Wildlife